cyberbotics/webots-doc/reference/servo.md

 ### Initial Transformation and Position

-The `Servo` node inherits the `translation` and `rotation` fields from the `Transform` node.
-These two fields represent the initial coordinate system transformation between the `Servo` parent and children.
+The [Servo](reference/servo.md#servo) node inherits the `translation` and `rotation` fields from the [Transform](reference/transform.md#transform) node.
+These two fields represent the initial coordinate system transformation between the [Servo](reference/servo.md#servo) parent and children.

-In a "rotational" `Servo`, these fields have the following meaning: The `translation` field specifies the translation of the axis of rotation.
+In a "rotational" [Servo](reference/servo.md#servo), these fields have the following meaning: The `translation` field specifies the translation of the axis of rotation.
 The `rotation` field specifies the orientation of the axis of rotation.
 See .

 %figure "Rotational servo"
 ![Rotational servo](pdf/rotational_servo.pdf.png)
 %end

-In a "linear" `Servo`, these fields have the following meaning: The `translation` field specifies the translation of the sliding axis.
+In a "linear" [Servo](reference/servo.md#servo), these fields have the following
+meaning: The `translation` field specifies the translation of the sliding axis.
 The `rotation` field specifies the direction of the sliding axis.
 See .

 %figure "Linear servo"
 ![Linear servo](pdf/linear_servo.pdf.png)